Frédéric Saldmann: Career

 Saldman acted as a physician in 24 Days, a 2014 film about the affair of the Gang of Barbarians, directed by Alexandre Arcady.
 He was also played by Eddy Mitchell in Claude Lelouch's Salaud, on t'aime.

 Personal life

-Saldmann was married four times and has four children.
+Saldmann was married four times and has six children.
 He resides in central Paris with his wife Marie.
 They also own a former monastery in Deux-Sèvres.